Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 Access Easement.
 An easement for vehicle access over another piece of property and dedicated primarily for ingress/egress to one or more lots.

 Accessory Use.
-(See Section 14.40.050)
+(See Section 14.40.040)

 Administrative Conditional Use (previously Special Use).
-A use allowed in a zone after review by the department and with approval of permit conditions as necessary to make the use compatible with other permitted uses in the same vicinity and zone.
+A use allowed in a zone after review by the Department and with approval of permit conditions as necessary to make the use compatible with other permitted uses in the same vicinity and zone.

 Adult Entertainment.

-(a) “Adult entertainment establishments” means adult motion picture theaters, adult drive-in theaters, adult bookstores, adult cabarets, adults video stores, adult retail stores, adult massage parlors, adult sauna parlors or adult bathhouses, which are defined as follows:
+(a) “Adult entertainment establishments” means adult motion picture theaters, adult drive-in theaters, adult bookstores, adult cabarets, adult video stores, adult retail stores, adult massage parlors, adult sauna parlors or adult bathhouses, which are defined as follows:

 (1) “Adult bathhouse” means a commercial bathhouse which excludes any person by virtue of age from all or any portion of the premises.